KallDozer/Project_Varns_Vazques_Weber/proposal/README.md

 We identified these elements, due to the following requirements:
-+the simulation should mimic the traffic-situation on the A10, that is surrounding Berlin (Germany) +the simulation-model must pay attention to the dimension of the corresponding and used roads +the model should just pay attention to the major in- and outflow areas +the position of the in- and outflow areas should be based on their counterparts in the real world +the simulation must handle 2 different kind of vehicles (car and truck) +the simulation must include car following behaviour as a data source the simulation must use appropriate collected and realistical data +the simulation should show whether infrastructural improvements can significantly reduce congestions or not
++ the simulation should mimic the traffic-situation on the A10, that is surrounding Berlin (Germany)
++ the simulation-model must pay attention to the dimension of the corresponding and used roads
++ the model should just pay attention to the major in- and outflow areas
++ the position of the in- and outflow areas should be based on their counterparts in the real world
++ the simulation must handle 2 different kind of vehicles (car and truck)
++ the simulation must include car following behaviour as a data source the simulation must use appropriate collected and realistical data
++ the simulation should show whether infrastructural improvements can significantly reduce congestions or not

 ## Fundamental Questions
 In the first part of our project, we want to clarify if the traffic situation can be adequately mapped, including the existing restrictions on the traffic flow.